 When you’re properly prepared, you’re confident, resourceful, and one step closer to living the life you are meant to live.

 With the right foundation, the possibilities are endless!

-With nearly 20 years of experience shaping financial strategies and mentoring individuals and business owners to achieve their goals, Steph’s a sought-after thought leader on the intersection of gender and finance, as well as entrepreneurship.
+With over a decade of experience shaping financial strategies and mentoring individuals and business owners to achieve their goals, Steph’s a sought-after thought leader on the intersection of gender and finance, as well as entrepreneurship.
 Her expertise has been featured in a monthly column in Entrepreneur Magazine, as well as 30+ articles on Fox News, Yahoo Finance, Business Insider, DailyWorth, and Huffington Post.
 Steph has contributed to best-selling books and podcasts, and is a frequent speaker at events nationwide.